- He manages to beat every. Last. Robot Master. No charges, no weapons, no damage. That is METAL.

 - He managed to beat a Zelda 1 Minimalist Run.
 That not enough for you?
 He actually went beyond that, doing a Minimalist Run while also exploring as much of every dungeon as possible.
 This includes the final dungeon, which not even most regular walkthroughs bother to fully explore (and with good reason).
 And bear in mind, at the time he started, he had no idea Ganon could Tele-Frag him for a One-Hit Kill under 3-heart conditions.
 Let us repeat that: he went through the entire final dungeon multiple times, knowing that he could just get unlucky with Ganon's RNG and have to do it all again, and he still finished the run.

-- While his reaction makes it double as a Crowning Moment of Funny, he beat Norman's Slaking in one hit.
+- While his reaction makes it double as a Funny Moment, he beat Norman's Slaking in one hit.
 With a WYNAUT.

 - In the run, he can only catch and use 30 specific Pokemon.
 In Part 38, we find out one of them is Feebas.
 He still catches it anyway.